nicholaslenz12/JSFX/README.md

 # JSFX
-A collection of JSFX plugins compatible with REAPER (Digital Audio Workstation)
+A collection of audio effects written in JSFX.
+There are compatible with REAPER (Digital Audio Workstation).

 ## The current effects are:
-- mono
-- distortion
+- N-Compressor
 - N-Delay
+- N-Distortion
-- N-Filer
+- N-Sidechainer
 - N-Tremolo
+- Bitcrusher
+- Filter
+- Mono